-The info entry point captures the entire output from sycinfo lsrcrelationship or the sycinfo lsrcconsistency group monitored by the SVCCopyServices resource.
+The info entry point captures the entire output from sycinfo lsrcrelationship or the sycinfo lsrcconsistency for the replication relationship or consistency group monitored by the SVCCopyServices resource.

 The output updates as the value of the ReplicationStatus key in the ResourceInfo attribute for the SVCCopyServices resource.